olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 This workflow isn’t a replacement for professional translation, but it’s **“good enough” for legacy content** where perfect nuance is less critical.
 For high-visibility or customer-facing material, plan on a final round of **human proofreading**.

-With this pipeline, you can **translate and modernize a large corpus of technical documentation efficiently** - combining the strengths of DeepL, GPT, and a bit of manual oversight.
+With this pipeline, you can **translate and modernize a large corpus of technical documentation efficiently**—combining the strengths of DeepL, GPT, and a bit of manual oversight.